openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/ssltls.rst

 Let's Encrypt Root Certificate Update
 -------------------------------------

-To enable TLS with sites secured by a Let's Encrypt certificate after September 30, 2021, you need to install the new ISRG Root X1 certificate manually.
+**If running firmware version 3.2.016 or earlier**, you need to install the new Let's Encrypt root certificate ("ISRG Root X1") manually to enable encrypted connections to servers secured by a Let's Encrypt certificate.

 1. Save the certificate text shown below to file ``/store/trustedca/isrgx1``
 2. Issue command ``tls trust reload`` or reboot the module